 - Clearly stating our expectations and values, and showing zero tolerance for discriminatory and hateful behaviour at our meetings/events.

-- Including questions regarding equity, diversity, and inclusivity (EDI) in our feedback surveys.
+- Including questions regarding justice, equity, diversity, and inclusivity (JEDI) in our feedback surveys.

 - Providing resources on our website to help ourselves and others in creating a welcoming and inclusive workspace for Black, Indigenous, and People of Colour, and other marginalized groups, including members of 2SLGBTQ+, people with disabilities, and those with chronic or mental illness.

-- Amplifying the voices and work of Black, Indigenous, and People of Colour, 2SLGBTQ+, and other marginalized groups
+- Amplifying the voices and work of Black, Indigenous, and People of Colour, 2SLGBTQ+ (2 Spirit, Lesbian, Gay, Bisexual, Transexual, Queer, Intersexual, and Asexual), and other marginalized groups

 - Actively seeking diverse points of view from speakers, instructors, students, and professionals to participate in our meetings and events.